 Linked courses are lecture courses that have required recitations and/or labs.
 In the course listings, you can identify such courses because once the lecture is selected, associated recitations or labs will be displayed for you to choose from.

-Tuition is the same, whether or not credit is received in a course and courses taken for no credit cannot apply toward a graduate degree.
+Tuition is the same, whether or not credit is received in a course and courses taken for no credit cannot apply toward graduation degree requirements.
 No changes in course credit options are permitted after the drop and add deadline for each session.

 Note: Check with your college or school for applicable restrictions on the number and type of courses that can be taken pass/fail.

 If you register on a pass/fail basis, your name appears on the final grade list and a letter grade is assigned by the instructor.
 When grades are received in the Office of the Registrar, your grade is automatically converted to P or F. Any grade of D- and above converts to a grade of P and is not calculated into the GPA.
 Grades of F are included in your GPA.